delphix/delphixpy-examples/README.md

-#Thanks
-First, a lot of thanks to Corey Brune (@mcbrune) for all of his contributions that make this spaghetti look decent.

 # delphixpy-examples
 These are some example python scripts I put together to serve as examples for those getting started with Delphix the delphixpy module.